 where $X, Y$ are arbitrary subsets of $V$.
 Observe that there exist several partitions of $V = M_0 \cup M_1$ which satisfy the above conditions.
 Of these partitions, we only use the \emph{Maximum Margin Partitions}, i.e the partitions which maximize

 This follows from the maximum margin principle of support vector machines (SVM).
-From figure \ref{fig:1}, a key observation can be made - The margin for the SVM is the minimum distance between training point labeled $0$ and what would be labeled $1$ after classification.
+From figure \ref{fig:1}, a key observation can be made - The margin for the SVM is the minimum distance between training point labelled $0$ and what would be labelled $1$ after classification.
 And vice versa.
 Linear SVM tries to obtain the boundary to maximize this margin.
 This can be extended to the edge-weighted graphs using \eqref{eq:max margin}.

 The \emph{Watershed Classifier} is defined by considering the dissimilarity measure to be

 where $\pi$ denotes a specific path between $x, y$. $\Pi$ denotes the set of all possible paths. $\rho_{max}$ is sometimes referred to as \emph{pass value}.